 Central to the program will be addressing core U.S. foreign policy objectives, including improving national security by protecting U.S. troops and developing U.S. capabilities; promoting democracy by strengthening democratic values and institutions as well as civil society; engaging with allies to strengthen their resilience against Russian aggression, Chinese strategic presence, and Iranian influence; promoting American and partners’ prosperity by securing commercial opportunities and fostering investment; advancing free-market transition; and aiding in the fight against corruption by promoting market-oriented economic and governance reforms.

 We expect fellows to have excellent research and writing skills and to be able to work independently.

 Regional language skills, while not a requirement, are a plus.

-To be considered, applications should be submitted no later than January 1, 2022.
-Interested candidates should complete the online application form below and upload a .zip file including the following additional materials:
+To be considered, applications should be submitted no later than December 1, 2022.
+Interested candidates should complete the web form below and upload a .zip file including the following additional materials: